General Information

 For more information about how the savings in Post Office Money cash ISAs are protected, please read the Deposit Information Sheet.
 This sets out details of how your money is protected with Bank of Ireland UK, the 'deposit taker' for Post Office Money cash ISAs.

 If you make deposits directly to us, we will initially pay these into an account held with NatWest.
 We will then transfer this money to Bank of Ireland UK.
 This is also what happens if we receive a transfer cheque from another ISA provider.
-Please note that any money you hold in other accounts with NatWest will count towards compensation limits.
+Please note that while the money is held with Natwest, it will count towards a separate compensation limit alongside any other accounts you may hold with Natwest.

 You can find out more about how your money is protected when it's held in a bank or building society account by going to the FSCS website at www.fscs.org.uk.